RainyCodeWizard/azure-devops-mcp-server/README.md

 2. If you get authentication errors:
    - Verify your PAT hasn't expired
    - Ensure the PAT has all necessary scopes
-   - Double-check the organization and project names
+   - Double-check the organization and project ID

 3. For other issues:
    - Run the inspector tool to verify the server is working correctly